arnemertz/online-compilers/index.md

 | **Runtime parameters** | N/A
 | **Stdin**              | N/A

-Compiler Explorer is a compile-as-you-type IDE with a very unique feature as it presents the assembly produced by the compilers.
+Compiler Explorer is a compile-as-you-type IDE with a unique feature as it presents the assembly produced by the compilers.
 The resulting assembler can be color-mapped to the originating C++ code.
 It supports the use of different sources and multiple compilers at the same time, so we can compare the assembly produced by different code and/or different compilers, optimization flags, etc.
 Compiler explorer can be found on [GitHub](https://github.com/mattgodbolt/compiler-explorer) and can be used locally.
 Currently, the compiled code can **not** be executed, but there is an [open GitHub issue](https://github.com/mattgodbolt/compiler-explorer/issues/429) for this feature.